-The adult human body is home to trillions of red blood cells (erythrocytes).
-These blood cells carry oxygen, iron, and many other nutrients to their appropriate places in the body.
-When a woman is pregnant, it is possible that her baby’s blood type will be incompatible with her own.
-This can cause a condition known as erythroblastosis fetalis, where the mother’s red blood cells attack those of the baby as they would any foreign invaders.
+The adult human body is home to trillions of red blood cells (also known as erythrocytes or RBCs).
+These blood cells carry oxygen, iron, and many other nutrients to the appropriate places in the body.
+When a woman is pregnant, it’s possible that her baby’s blood type will be incompatible with her own.
+This can cause a condition known as erythroblastosis fetalis, where the mother’s white blood cells attack the baby’s red blood cells as they would any foreign invaders.

 Also known as hemolytic disease of the newborn, this condition is highly preventable.
 Catching it early can ensure a successful pregnancy for mother and child.
 If left untreated, this condition can be life-threatening for the baby.

 There are two main causes of erythroblastosis fetalis: Rh incompatibility and ABO incompatibility.
 Both are associated with blood type.
 There are four blood types: A, B, AB, and O. And blood can be either Rh positive or Rh negative.
-If a person is of blood type A and is Rh positive, he or she has A antigens and the Rh factor antigens on the red blood cell membrane surface.
-If a person has AB negative blood, he or she has both A and B antigens without the Rh factor antigen.
+If a person is type A and is Rh positive, they have A antigens and the Rh factor antigens on the red blood cell membrane surface.
+If a person has AB negative blood, they have both A and B antigens without the Rh factor antigen.